sumowll/BD4H-Bootcamp/web/hdfs-basic.md

 - Being familiar with basic operations of HDFS.
 {% endobjective %}

-In this section, you will first learn how to put/get data into/from HDFS.
-Then you will learn how to write a simple count program to get prevalence of different events in parallel.
+Hadoop comes with a distributed filesystem called **HDFS**, which stands for *Hadoop Distributed File System*.
+Although Hadoop supports many other filesystems (e.g., Amazon S3), HDFS is the most popular choice and will be used throughout this bootcamp.
+Therefore, in this section, you will learn how to move data between your local filesystem and HDFS.

 # HDFS Operations
 Hadoop provides a command line utility `hdfs` to interact with HDFS.
 Basic operations are placed under `hdfs dfs` subcommand.
 Let's play with some basic operations.